m5stack/m5-docs/docs/en/atom/atomfly.md

 ## Description

-**ATOM FLY** is a programmable mini quadcopter that supports ATOM, suitable for flying in indoor.
-The rack adopts the integrated design of PCB, and directly fixes the motor on the PCB to minimize the take-off weight.
-The arm adopts X-shaped layout for more flexible control.
-The fuselage is equipped with a barometer, three-axis accelerometer and gyroscope (IMU)for height setting and attitude maintenance.
-At the same time, it is equipped with ToF for automatic landing and obstacle avoidance.
-There is an LED power indicator on the head, and the whole machine is powered by an external 200mAh lithium battery.
-(There is no firmware program at the factory, users need to write their own programs to control)
+**ATOM FLY** is a programmable mini quadcopter that utilizes M5ATOM as its core.
+The AtomFLY is suitable for flying indoors.
+The PCB also acts as the quadcopter frame with the motors embedded in the PCB to minimize the take-off weight.
+The frame has an X-shaped layout for more flexible control.
+The frame is also equipped with a barometer, three-axis accelerometer and gyroscope (IMU)for height setting and attitude maintenance.
+AtomFLY is also equipped with ToF (Time of Flight) for automatic landing and obstacle avoidance.
+There is an LED power indicator on the frame, and the quadcopter is powered by an external 200mAh lithium battery.
+(NOTE: There is no pre-programmed factory firmware) AtomFLY is intended as a quadcopter dev kit and users need to write their own firmware in order to control it.

 ## Product Features

-- Adapt to ATOM Matrix/ATOM Lite
+- ATOM Matrix/ATOM Lite compatible
-- Support WiFi, Bluetooth remote control, programmable
+- Supports WiFi or Bluetooth remote control if programmed to do so.
-- Built-in barometer, accelerometer, gyroscope, ToF
+- Built-in barometer, accelerometer, gyroscope and ToF
 - Small and compact body

 ## Include